Hoshi no Miyako

 Hoshi no Miyako (星の都) is the second studio album by Japanese visual kei rock band SID, released on November 16, 2005, by Danger Crue Records.
 It was released in two editions: regular and limited.

-The album's singles are "Paint Pops" and "Sweet?".
-"Paint pops" is not a song, but a box set containing a CD with songs included on the album: "Alibi", "Binetsu" and a DVD, with "Re:Dreamer" and "Aikagi".
+"Sweet?" is the only single of the album, released after "Paint pops", which is a box set containing a CD with songs included on the album: "Alibi", "Binetsu" and a DVD, with "Re:Dreamer" and "Aikagi".

 Commercial performance

 Hoshi no Miyako reached number twenty-six on Oricon Albums Chart, remained for seven weeks and sold 16,402 copies while on chart.
 "Sweet?" reached twenty-third position on Oricon Singles Chart, staying for three weeks and selling 7,019 copies.